Elliot Page

 Page first came to recognition for his starring role in the television franchise Pit Pony (1997–2000) and his recurring roles in the series Trailer Park Boys (2002) and ReGenesis (2004).
 His breakthrough came with leading roles in the films Hard Candy (2005) and X-Men: The Last Stand (2006).
 He received critical acclaim for portraying the title character in the film Juno (2007), and became the fourth-youngest nominee for the Academy Award for Best Actress at the time.
 His film roles since include Whip It (2009), Super (2010), Inception (2010), X-Men: Days of Future Past (2014), Tallulah (2016), and Close to You (2023).
 He plays Jodie Holmes in the video game Beyond: Two Souls (2013).
 He then produced and starred in the film Freeheld (2015), hosted the Viceland documentary series Gaycation (2016–2017), and directed There's Something in the Water (2019).
 He also plays Vanya (later Viktor) Hargreeves in the Netflix series The Umbrella Academy (2019–2024).

 Describing himself as a pro-choice feminist, Page has spoken out in favor of the Me Too movement, advocated for abortion rights, has called for the end of military dictatorship in Myanmar, and is also vegan.
 Page publicly came out as a lesbian in 2014, and that same year, was included in The Advocate's annual "40 Under 40" list.
 In 2015, he received the Human Rights Campaign Vanguard Award.
-In 2020, he came out a trans man and took the name Elliot.
-In March 2021, he became the first openly trans man to appear on the cover of Time magazine.
+In 2020, he came out as a trans man and took the name Elliot.
+In March 2021, he became the first openly transgender man to appear on the cover of Time magazine.

 Biography from the Wikipedia article Elliot Page.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.